Downtown Dubai: Grande

 In September 2018, SSH has been chosen by Emaar and appointed WSP Burj Park Lake Dubai's Opera District.
 Tower 78 storey and 866 apartments for 30 June 2022.

 Il Primo

 In May 2016, Emaar announced the twin tower project called Il Primo Towers - one of which will be a 77-floor building.
+Tower 2 was completed in 2025, while Tower 1 has been built with a completely different design.